Frequently Asked Questions

 For a food safe laminate, use 875 Lamifix™ http://www.pellonprojects.com/products/875-lamifix/

 For an overview of all batting offerings, click here.

 Do I need to pre-shrink my cotton or cotton blend batting before quilting?

 Cotton and Cotton Blend battings can shrink up to 3-5%.
 To avoid shrinkage prior to use, we suggest you soak the batting in hot water for 20 minutes.
 DO NOT AGITATE WHEN WET.
-Gently wring out water and dry in dryer on low setting or lay flat to dry.
+Gently wring or press out excess water and lay flat to dry.
 After your quilt is complete, you can machine wash cold on a gentle cycle and dry in dryer on low setting for best results.